 ‘A smile is a smile in any language’

-Languages, identities and protest in creative contexts: The Trevor Noah effect
+Languages, power and identity in creative contexts: The Trevor Noah effect

 ‘Born a Crime’